Dual blood glucose and ketone test meters

 Disposing of your diabetes supplies

-You can dispose of test strips in the general rubbish.
+You can put your used test strips in the general rubbish.
 Lancets (finger prickers) must be disposed of in a sharps bin.
-Read more about the safe disposal of syringes, needles and other sharps.
+Read more about how to dispose of syringes, needles and other sharps safely.

 Need help now?